dh-notes/pandoc-workflow/main.md

 * **LaTeX**.
 Detailed, platform-specific installation instructions available at <http://johnmacfarlane.net/pandoc/installing.html>.
 Although LaTeX is not covered in this tutorial, it is used by Pandoc for .pdf creation.
 Advanced users will often convert into LaTeX directly to have more granular control over the typesetting of the .pdf.
 Beginners may want to consider skipping this step.
 Otherwise, type `latex -v` to see if LaTeX was installed correctly (you will get an error if it was not and some information on the version if it was).

 * **Zotero or Endnote**.
 Bibliographic reference software like Zotero and Endnote are indispensable tools for organizing and formatting citations in a research paper.
 These programs can export your libraries as a BibTeX file (which you will learn more about in Case 2 below).
 This file, itself a formatted plain text document of all your citations, will allow you to quickly and easily cite references using `@tags`.
 It should be noted that it's also possible to type all of your bibliographic references by hand, using [our bibliography](https://github.com/dhcolumbia/pandoc-workflow/blob/master/pandoctut.bib) as a template.

-We purposefully omit some of the granular, platform- or operating system-bound details of software installation.
-For example, it makes no sense to provide installation instructions for LaTeX, when the canonical online instructions for your operating system will always remain more current and more complete.
-Similarly, the mechanics of Pandoc installation are best explored by searching for "installing Pandoc" on Google, with the likely first result being Pandoc's homepage.
-Instead of following the tutorial in a mechanical way, we recommend you strive to understand the solutions offered here as a methodology, which may need to be tailored further to fit your environment.
-Installing these tools is perhaps the biggest barrier to participation.
-Allot yourself enough time and patience to install everything properly.
-Do it with a colleague who has a similar set-up and help each other out.
-Consult the Useful Resources section if you get stuck.

 # Markdown basics
 In this first section, we will learn the basics of writing in Markdown syntax.